 - KidStart is the only place I’m aware of that pays cash back on Amazon purchases, albeit into a bank account for your children, but it’s still money back to you and better in your pocket than theirs.

 - Switch your current account regularly.
 It really is super simple and straightforward to do and most banks pay upwards of £100 for your business.
 Websites like www.moneysavingexpert.com are perfect for helping you to find the best deal.

 - Similarly, switch your gas and electricity regularly to make sure that you’re getting the best price.
-I’m currently using Bulb because their prices are great and they’re the UK’s biggest green supplier so a win-win.
+I’m currently using Octopus because their prices are great and they’re the Which?
+Recommended Energy Supplier for 2019 so a win-win.
 Using my link you can also get £50 credit when you switch and there’s no tie-in.